Tagore sculpture controversy: Reactions

 AKM Golam Rabbani, the proctor of the university, felt that permission should have been taken from the authority before installing the sculpture.
 Terming the installation of another sculpture next to Raju's as "degenerate culture", he said the students had insulted Rabindranath Tagore by defacing it.
 According to him, the students made the sculpture in deep darkness which is suspicious.
 He termed the banners hanging next to the sculpture as "banner terror".
 According to the university authority, the students who erected the sculpture have other motive.
 Students, on the other hand, feel that the authority removed the statue to please the government.

-A. S. M. Abdur Rab, the president of National Socialist Party (JSD), criticized the authority in a party statement saying that throwing the broken head of Rabindranath Tagore's sculpture in the garbage heap at Suhrawardy Udyan was not a sign of respect for the poet.
+A. S. M. Abdur Rab, the president of Jatiya Samajtantrik Dal-JSD, criticized the authority in a party statement saying that throwing the broken head of Rabindranath Tagore's sculpture in the garbage heap at Suhrawardy Udyan was not a sign of respect for the poet.
 He and the party's general secretary Shaheed Uddin Mahmud Swapan compared the incident with the Bengali language movement and said that if the activists had followed the law in protest, the Central Shaheed Minar would not have been built today.
 At that time the authority demolished the Shaheed Minar, but later they lost power in East Pakistan.
 The Dhaka University branch of the Bangladesh Students Union said in a published statement that the university authority had taken a stand against freedom of speech by removing the sculpture.